JetBrains/Qodana/topics/inspection-profiles.md

 match the name of the containing file.
 The actual name is stored as the `%\profileName%` value in the profile file.

 #### Specify SQL dialect

+<link-summary>To analyze SQL code, you should enable SQL-related inspections and specify an SQL dialect that you would like to analyze.</link-summary>

 <p>To analyze SQL code, enabling SQL-related
     <a href="configuration-reference.md" anchor="Including+inspections">inspections</a> is not enough.